Tuesday, October 29, 2024

 The third thing I want to see is new tag team mechanics.
 We know that there is already a tag feature that allows the point character to launch the opponent into the air so that the assist character can follow up to a point position to continue the combo and there is already a fuse that grants the assist character to come in to perform their super during the point character's super.
 But I want is new tag team mechanics.

 However, like Tekken Tag Tournament, the round ends when the point character dies on Street Fighter X Tekken and doesn't have assists, so let's think a little more in line with SEGA vs. Capcom: The Next Level.
-Assist characters have their own super gauge and it is the first game to have that until Beta 2 where assist characters no longer having their own gauge and shares the super gauge with the point character on Tag Mode and has the Variable Cross feature.
+Assist characters have their own super gauge and it is the first game to have that until Beta 2 where assist characters no longer having their own gauge and now share the super gauge with the point character on Tag Mode and has the Variable Cross feature.
 Then 2XKO came along to have the super gauge on each character.
-But I think each character having their super gauge is a bit pointless, so each side needs to have one gauge.
+But I think each character having their own super gauge is a bit absurd, so each side needs to have one super gauge.
 For the Variable Cross feature in 2XKO, it can burn all three bars of your super gauge and becomes unavailable when you're down to one character.

 Now let's move on to the next one, which is cinematic tag supers.
 Street Fighter X Tekken handled Cross Arts.
 They burn all three bars of the super gauge.
 But let's think a little more in line with Naruto: Clash of Ninja Revolution 2.
 It has tag supers per se, but I don't mean follow it in terms of gameplay because there are not that many unique tag supers in Naruto: Clash of Ninja Revolution 2.
 But 2XKO would have a lot of unique cinematic team supers depending on what characters you have on your team and they are executed by pressing down twice and two special buttons and the tag button simultaneously.
 They require all three bars of your super gauge.
 However, the feature is unavailable like the Variable Cross feature when you have one character left on your team.